---

 2. Damage your reputation and trust

-3. Get you banned from platforms or affiliate programs The goal?
-Create value, build relationships, and recommend genuinely useful products.
+**The goal?** Create value, build relationships, and recommend genuinely useful products.

-Create high-value content first
+## Create high-value content first

 Instead of dropping random links, build content around your affiliate products.
 Examples include: